The 5 building blocks of continuous resilience

 Regulatory concern over Digital Operational Resilience has been bubbling away for years, but with the implementation period for the FCA's regulations coming to a close in March and the EU's Digital Operational Resilience Act likely to pass, it's about to boil over.

-By March 2022 regulated firms must comply with FCA guidelines.
+By March 2022 regulated firms must comply with FCA and PRA rules.

 The FCA's implementation period comes to an end in March 2022.
 Regulated firms must have identified critical business services and mapped them to their supporting applications.
 Firms must also have defined and set impact tolerances for outages and outlined how they intend to reduce third party risk.